paradise-fi/RoFI/doc/intro/compiling.rst

     $ source setup.sh -f Debug # Setup your terminal for compiling RoFI in Debug mode.
                                # Your prompt will change to indicate the environment
-    🤖R $ rcfg desktop doc     # Configure the suites you want 🤖R $ rmake --all          # Build everything you have configured 🤖R $ rmake tools/         # ... or build only all tools 🤖R $ rofi-vis             # Run the compiled tool
+    🤖 D $ rcfg desktop doc     # Configure the suites you want 🤖 D $ rmake --all          # Build everything you have configured 🤖 D $ rmake tools/         # ... or build only all tools 🤖 D $ rofi-vis             # Run the compiled tool

 Quick start GazeboSim example